New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 “I plan to transfer to a four-year university,” she said.
 “Go study there, maybe get my masters.”

-The location and price is what made Schmoe choose to attend JWCC before moving onto a larger school.
-Though she had to take out loans for her first year of classes, she obtained a full-ride scholarship for the 2024-2025 school year.
+The location and price helped Schmoe choose to attend JWCC before moving to a larger school.
+Though she had to take out loans for her first year of classes, she obtained a full-ride scholarship for the 2024-25 school year.

-“I never really thought about it until I got to college — of how much it really does cost to go to college,” Schmoe said.
-“So definitely being here, I understand how cost effective … the programs that we have here at John Wood are because they offer great classes and everything like that for a really reasonable rate.”
+“I never really thought about — until I got to college — how much it really does cost to go to college,” Schmoe said.
+“So definitely being here, I understand how cost-effective … the programs that we have here at John Wood are, because they offer great classes and everything like that for a really reasonable rate.”

 ‘Imagining’ a new path forward for SIUC

 Enrollment at SIUC had been steadily declining since reaching a peak of almost 25,000 students in the fall of 1991.
-But this fall, the university announced that, for the first time in over 20 years, enrollment rose two years in a row.
-The recent rebound can be attributed to the efforts of the university’s Imagine 2030 plan, launched in November of 2021, which identified five pillars of focus that served as a guide for strategic planning:
+The university announced this fall that, for the first time in over 20 years, enrollment has risen for two years in a row.
+The recent rebound can be attributed to the university’s Imagine 2030 plan, launched in November 2021, which identified five pillars of focus that served as a guide for strategic planning:

 • student success and engagement;